bschilder/VEP_protein/README.md

 3. Adjust `DATA_DIR` variable in the [`config.py` file](https://github.com/bschilder/VEP_protein/blob/main/src/config.py) to the on-disk location where you'd like to store files.

 4. Follow the [VEP tutorial notebook](https://github.com/bschilder/VEP_protein/blob/main/notebooks/VEP.ipynb).
+    - [Optional] If you followed Step 2 and created the conda env, select `vep_protein` as the notebook's kernel.